osmbe/website/en/_posts/motm/2018-09-21-david-morais-ferreira.md

 ## What is your biggest achievement as mapper?

-I’d have to say the “Chargy Luxembourg” charging stations import that increased the mapped charging stations from 24 to approximatively 160!
+I'd have to say the “Chargy Luxembourg” charging stations import that increased the mapped charging stations from 24 to approximatively 160!
 In the future, this number is supposed to increase significantly, as there is a big push in Luxembourg to promote electric vehicles.

 After noticing that Luxembourg is covered in stale notes and fixme tags, I have decided to attempt to improve the situation.
 As of this interview, I have closed about 140 notes.